 Where Does Beta Testing Live in My Company?

 Having a team devoted to running Customer Validation tests of all types is ideal, that way your company can ensure that your Alpha, Beta, and Field Tests are being run as part of a cohesive program.

 Beyond that, the primary stakeholders of a Beta Test are user experience and product management teams.
 These are the groups that most directly benefit from user acceptance feedback on the product, though the value of releasing customer-validated products will eventually radiate to all teams associated with it.

 When Does Beta Testing Take Place Within the Product Lifecycle?

 Beta Testing occurs after quality assurance and Alpha Testing have been completed but before the product has launched.
 In order to get the best results, your product should be 80%-90% release ready.
 Many companies try to skip Alpha Testing and go straight into Beta, but this often results in Beta units that have show-stopping bugs.
 Once this happens, your testers will no longer be able to provide feedback and it will severely inhibit the effectiveness of your Beta Test.

 How Do You Run Beta Tests?

 As with any Customer Validation test, Beta Tests follow a specific plan, schedule, and message to meet certain objectives.
 Beta Tests specifically require a product tour approach to running the test with an intent on discovering “FIPs” — insights that determine what parts of your product to Fix, Improve, and Promote.

-To learn more about the details of these strategies and how Centercode runs Beta Tests, tune into our best practices webinar on Sept.
-20th and let us know your questions about Customer Validation tests.
+To learn more about the details of these strategies and how Centercode runs Beta Tests, tune watch our best practices webinar and let us know your questions about Customer Validation testing.